 How to Deal with Muscle Soreness and Identify Aches & Pains

-First of all, know that mild or occasional muscle soreness after running is normal.
-You can expect to experience some minor aches when you train with heavier loads, such as faster paces or the resistance of hills.
+First of all, know that mild or occasional aches after running are normal.
+You can expect to experience some minor soreness when you train with heavier loads, such as faster paces or the resistance of hills.
 Building up your mileage may also cause some mild discomfort at first, while your body adapts.
 Your body needs a bit of time to adjust to the increased volume of training.
 Balance that increase in training with good recovery, though, and the subsequent response and adaptations will make you stronger.

 As you get better at listening to your body, you’ll learn how it reacts to the workouts you do and what's normal for you.
 For now, let’s break down some of those aches and pains and how to deal with them.

-Post-exercise muscle soreness (also called Delayed Onset Muscle Soreness, or DOMS) is a general feeling of soreness or tightness typically felt in the entire muscle group and about equal on both sides of the body.
+This post-exercise muscle soreness is a general feeling of soreness or tightness typically felt in the entire muscle group and about equal on both sides of the body.
 As a runner, you’ll typically experience soreness in your hips and legs.
 Your glutes and hamstrings may feel achy from hill training or faster paces, your quads will bear the load of downhill running, and your calves may tighten up from speed, hills, or lower-drop shoes.

 To help prevent discomfort, hydrate well, and remember to warm up, cool down and stretch.
 Dehydration, fatigue, and overtraining can all increase soreness and pain after exercising, so make sure you train smart and prepare for every run.